 Do you have a small, fatty lump on your back, arm, or elsewhere?
 Known as lipomas, these benign tumors are the most common type of growth below the skin.
 While they’re almost always harmless, they can be bothersome.
 At Elite Dermatology, the expert team can diagnose and treat lipomas.
-Find out more by calling one of the office locations in Katy, Kingwood, and Vintage Park, Texas, or book a consultation online today.
+Find out more by calling one of the office locations in the Greater Houston Area or book a consultation online today.

 A lipoma is a fatty tumor.
 Lipomas are the most common type of growth below the skin.
 Despite being called tumors, lipomas are generally harmless, but they can be unsightly or embarrassing.

 It’s not clear what causes them, but they seem to be more common in men and women between the ages of 40 and 60.
 If you have a family history of lipomas, you may be more likely to develop them.